alyakin314/alyakin314.github.io/index.md

 connectome networks, diagnostic and prognostic clinical decision support tools and other intersections of statistics and medicine.
 I especially appreciate causal inference machine learning methods and tools.
-Broadly speaking, what interests me is artificial intelligence, and why might neural networks have some and human intelligence and why I might not have any.
+Broadly speaking, what interests me is artificial intelligence, and why might neural networks have some already, and human intelligence, and why I might not have any still.

 <!--
 I consider myself a frequentist in philosophy, but a Bayesian in practice.